Georgia Probate | Inheritance Advances in Georgia

 As America’s trusted probate cash advance provider, we set ourselves apart with the IFC advantage:

 - Immediate inheritance: Our process is quick and convenient and can be completed via your mobile device.

-- Cash without credit checks: We’ll never deny you your cash advance based on your income, credit score or employment history.
+- Cash without credit checks: Unlike with a loan, we’ll never deny you your cash advance based on your income, credit score or employment history.